 There are many ways to tie a paracord knot and it has many uses.
 For instance, you can make bracelets that can be very handy in emergency situations.
 Check my previous article on how to make Paracord bracelets.

-Beside climbing gear, you can use paracord for fishing lines, boot laces, sewing your tent back together, or tying up your gear so that it’s easier to keep together and carry.
+Besides climbing gear, you can use paracord for fishing lines, boot laces, sewing your tent back together, or tying up your gear so that it’s easier to keep together and carry.
 You can learn about different Paracord uses in our article.

-Knowing how to tie a knot is very important for all these situations and more.
-So let’s learn how to do it like a pro.
+Knowing how to tie a knot is very important for all these situations and more, so let’s learn how to do it like a pro!

 How to tie the 8 best paracord knots